VaibhavUPratap/Solar-Energy-Predictor/README.md

 ## 🙏 Acknowledgments

-- OpenWeatherMap for weather data API
+- Open-Meteo for weather + irradiance forecasts
+- OpenStreetMap Nominatim for geocoding fallback
 - Leaflet.js for interactive maps
 - Flask community for excellent documentation
 - Scikit-learn for ML tools